kaixin-wang/kaixin-wang.github.io/_research/OSCR.md

 As of Fall 2019, we are wrapping up the first section - *Data Manipulation*, and working on the *Data Modeling and Machine Learning* section.

-Our schedule is to finish the *Data Modeling and Machine Learning section* by end of Fall 2019, complete the section of *Data Visualization* by Winter 2020, and put our cookbook into practical use to help students with learning data science.
+Our schedule is to finish the *Data Modeling and Machine Learning section* by end of Fall 2019, complete the section of *Data Visualization* by Winter 2020, and put our cookbook into practical use to help students with learning data science by end of Spring 2020.